daddyblondlegs/dex-pump.github.io/index.md

 ---
 layout: default
+title: 'DEX-PUMP | Improving Value from Mature Horizontal Well'
+description: 'Dex-Pump is an oil field solution that prolongs the life of rod-pumped horizontal wells by extending the pumping system's intake deep into the curve, removing backpressure on the reservoir.'
 ---

 ## About Dex-Pump

 Dex-Pump is an Oklahoma City-based startup seeking an operator in the OK Mississippian Play to test their innovative pump.

-The Dex-Pump extends the life of mature rod-pumped horizontal wells by extending the pumping system intake deep into the curve, removing backpressure on the reservoir.
+The Dex-Pump is an oil field solution that prolongs the life of rod-pumped horizontal wells by extending the pumping system's intake deep into the curve, removing backpressure on the reservoir.

-The Dex-Pump system attaches to the bottom of a conventional rod pumping system and uses a bladder pump located at the end of 2⅜’ riser tubing (~500’) to move fluid from the bottom of the curve.
+The system attaches to the bottom of a conventional rod pumping system and uses a bladder pump located at the end of 2⅜' riser tubing (~500') to move fluid from the bottom of the curve.

 The power fluid for the Dex-Pump is compressed air which operates the bladder pump via capillary tubing attached to the outside of the production tubing and riser tubing.